mpsalewski/darts/help/git_workflow.md

 ```bash
 git branch -d new_feature_branch
 ```
-- Delete the branch remotely
+- Delete the branch in the remote repo
 ```bash
 git push origin --delete new_feature_branch
 ```